View Kathleen Bolton's Obituary on SJ-R.com and share memories

 Visitation: 4:30 – 6:30 p.m., Tuesday, August 6, 2019 at Staab Funeral Home - Springfield.

-Graveside Service: 11:00 a.m., Wednesday, August 7, 2019 at Maple Grove Cemetery in Farmer City with Pastor Bobbi Dykema officiating.
+Graveside Service: 11:00 a.m., Wednesday, August 7, 2019 at Maple Grove Cemetery in Farmer City with Rev. Dr. Bobbi Dykema officiating.

 Memorial contributions may be made to Memorial Medical Center Palliative Care.